Repost from 2015. Edited, updated, and corrected.

 A dear friend of mine from back in the days when we both were part of the Trinity Baptist Church youth group, laughs every time she hears me utter a swear word.
 She often replies, “I never thought I’d see the day when Bruce Gerencser said a swear word.”
 From the time I was saved at the age of 15 until I left the ministry, I never uttered one swear word, outwardly anyhow.
 I thought plenty of swear words but never verbalized them.
 To do so would have branded me as a sinner and as a man who didn’t have his emotions under control.

-Evangelicals are every bit as emotional and angry as their counterparts in the real world.
+Evangelicals are every bit as emotional and angry as their counterparts in the world.
 Knowing that telling someone to “fuck off” would bring them rebuke and shame, Evangelicals have developed what I call Christian swear words.
-Christian swear words are expressions like:
+Christian swear words are expressions such has:

 - Gosh darn it